UPPMAX/UPPMAX-documentation/docs/software/rackham_file_transfer_using_filezilla.md

     ![The FileZilla Site Manager](./img/filezilla_site_manager.png)

+### 4. Setup the site

+In FileZilla's site manager:

-- Create a name for the site, e.g. `rackham`.
+- create a name for the site, e.g. `rackham`.
-- For that site, use all standards, except:
+- for that site, use all standards, except:
     - Set protocol to 'SFTP - SSH File Transfer Protocol'
     - Set host to `rackham.uppmax.uu.se`
     - Set user to `[username]`, e.g. `richel`